 Site Features

-• Infrastructure: Workshops, industrial machines, deserted warehouses.
+- Infrastructure: Workshops, industrial machinery, deserted warehouses.

-• State of Disrepair: Some structures have collapsed, but many parts remain accessible.
+- State of disrepair: Some structures have collapsed, but many parts remain accessible.

-5: The Abandoned Station of Saint-Brieuc
+5: The Abandoned Saint-Brieuc Train Station

 Site Features